Synchronization of two coupled massive oscillators in the time-delayed Kuramoto model: Results and discussion

 Fig.~\ref{fig1:w-tau} displays that for values of $\tau$ up to 0.79, there is only one stable solution in which the system is phase-locked, and the frequency of the system decreases as the time delay increases.
 However, at $\tau = 0.79$, the system becomes bistable, meaning that there are now two stable phase-locked solutions.
 The figure further indicates that the larger values of time delay result in multistability.
 It is important to note that in the absence of inertia, phase-locked solutions exist for any value of time delay.
 However, considering the second-order Kuramoto model ($m \neq 0$), the presence of inertia can cause the phase-locked solutions to become unstable.
 As the value of $m$ increases, the range of instabilities expands, and the system becomes less stable.
 For instance, when $m = 10$, only a small part of the phase-locked branches remains stable.

 To determine the basin of attraction for each phase-locked solution, we conducted numerical integration on equations \ref{Eq:secondkuramoto1} and \ref{Eq:secondkuramoto2}.
-We employed the fourth-order Runge-Kutta method with a time step of $dt=0.01$ for this purpose.
+For this purpose, we employed the fourth-order Runge-Kutta method with a time step of $dt=0.01$.
+We also checked our results using the 6th-order predictor-corrector technique and discovered no significant variances.
 The initial phases of the two oscillators were chosen randomly from a uniform distribution within the range of $[-\pi, \pi[$, with the initial angular velocities set to zero.
 The oscillators were allowed to evolve independently in the time interval of $[0, \tau]$ before being made to interact with each other for $t > \tau$.
 The size of the basin of attraction associated with each fixed point was estimated as the probability of converging any initial condition to that fixed point over 500 realizations of simulation.

 The results of numerical integration for $m=0, 0.6, 1$, and $10$ are displayed in Fig.~\ref{fig4:numeric1}.
 The figure shows the probability of each phase-locked solution through a color code that is indicated on the side.
 The color code reveals that the most likely solutions are the ones with a frequency close to the average value $\bar{\omega}=1$.
 For each time delay, solutions with a locking frequency farther from 1 have a smaller basin of attraction.
 Interestingly, the most stable solutions do not necessarily have the largest basin of attraction.
 Higher inertia makes finding solutions on higher branches and larger time delays less probable.
 For instance, Fig.~\ref{fig4:numeric1}-(d) shows that for $m=10$, only the lowest branch is observed in numerics for $\tau\lesssim 1.2$.